mtsoares/kubernetes-lab/Lab02/README.md

 # Lab 02

-In this lab, a Pod will be created with access to a MySQL database, enabling Worpress to run successfully.
+In this lab, a sample Pod and a Wordpress Pod will be created with access to a MySQL database, enabling Worpress to run successfully.

 ## Create a simple pod